It’s been just under 6 months since the release of vSphere 6.7 Update 1

 VMware Tools – Changes

-With Windows Server 2016, VMware tools is now updated via Windows update, reducing patching operations and maintenance times
+With Windows Server 2016, the PVSCSI and VMXNET3 drivers are now updated via Windows update, reducing patching operations and maintenance times

 VMware tool for Linux (.TAR) version will no longer be developed after VMware Tools 10.3.10.
 This is because OpenVM Tools is widely available and updatable via your preferred package update manager